tonyspiro/tonyspiro.com-react/README.md

 <img src="https://cosmicjs.com/uploads/98cdafe0-77b9-11e5-bea6-3f1da2fe3a09-Screen%20Shot%202015-10-21%20at%201.03.54%20AM.png" width="300">

-* This app uses React and the Flux pattern to create a single page application.
-React Router is used to perform the navigation between "pages".
+* React Router is used to perform the navigation between "pages".
 Running ```npm start``` boots a node server that allows for the pages to render properly when loaded in from a url or on page refresh.

 * The [Cosmic JS browser package](https://github.com/cosmicjs/cosmicjs-browser) is used to pull the data from the Cosmic JS API into the app.